 Recovery, at its core, is about making changes to attitudes, behaviors and habits, all of which can become self-destructive through years of untreated addiction.
 Sometimes, achieving these changes requires going deeper than the conscious mind, and into the unconscious.
-At American Addiction Centers, hypnosis therapy has been successfully used with many clients to strengthen their substance abuse rehab experience.
+Hypnosis therapy has been successfully used with many clients to strengthen their substance abuse rehab experience.

 Thanks to its frequent appearance on television shows and in movies, most people have an idea of hypnosis, and some aspects of Hollywood’s depiction are accurate.
 For example, clients do indeed enter a “trance-like” state of mind.
 However, other common assumptions, like patients losing control over their thoughts or actions during treatment, are inaccurate.

 Hypnosis is meant to help clients make the changes they want to make, but have thus far struggled to achieve.
 Because hypnosis makes patients more open than usual to suggestions and proposed alterations in behavior, it’s an ideal instrument to help substance abuse treatment clients accomplish sobriety, as well as other life goals.